 At mid-week, much milder air will reach the northeastern part of the country, but it will be plagued with multiple rounds of showers.
 As is often the case this time of year, the warmup in the northeastern states can be interrupted by the dreaded backdoor cold front which can flip a much warmer-than-normal day into a winter-like scenario in a hurry.
 The chance of this kind of turnaround exists for Friday of this week; especially, in Philly and NYC and places farther north and east.
 If indeed it becomes colder on Friday, this would only be a temporary setback, and it should turn much milder again this weekend and early next week.

-One final note, the December/January/February time period in Washington, D.C. turned out to be the coldest since 2002-2003.
+One final note of interest, the December/January/February time period in Washington, D.C. turned out to be the coldest since the winter of 2002-2003.

 Meteorologist Paul Dorian